Records and Championships

 Course Records

 Shortly after the back nine was opened, a new course record was achieved by one of the most decorated golfers in Southern WV history, Scott George.
 Scott was a quiet young man but a fierce competitor known for his ability to always make the putt or pull off the miracle shot when he absolutely had to.
 Scott won the WV High School Golf Championship in AA back-to-back years before becoming an All-American for Concord University.
 Scott shot a 65 from the newly created 18-hole blue tees and there are rumors he shot scores lower than 65, but no official scorecards were ever submitted.
 The following year another local legend, Tink Morton equaled the 65; but this time the course record was recorded in the final round of the Club Championship allowing Tink to claim his second Club Championship title in dramatic come from behind fashion.
-That 65 remains the tournament course record.
+That 65 still shares the tournament course record.

 Aaron shares the course record from the white tees, shooting a bogey-free round of 60 that included nine birdies and one eagle.
 A round that started on hole 11, he had an opportunity for the elusive “59”, but his birdie putt on hole 10 slide by the edge of the cup.
 That record stood by itself until 2024 when Mark Strickland equaled the record score of 60.
 Mark had birdie opportunities coming down the stretch on 17 and 18 but they would narrowly miss, leaving him ever so close to breaking 60 and recording that elusive “59.”